arqalite/fire-king-guide/src/reading-this-section.md

 <a href="/extras/decklist.html">a sample deck list</a> which you can find in
 the Extras section.

 It might look different from what you will ultimately build for yourself, but that's alright.
-For the bread-and-butter patterns and combos we included a list of required cards, so as long as your deck has those cards, you should be able to perform the plays discussed here.
+You should be able to perform these combos with most Fire King lists.

 We do recommend playing everything out as you read this section.
 Probably the easiest way is through a simulator - EDOPro was used to test, perform and record these combos,